-“Canadian companies recognize the many varied benefits of international trade for their business, for the communities where they operate and for consumers.
+“Canadian companies recognize the many benefits of international trade for their business, for the communities where they operate and for consumers,” says Leslie.

 Contact HSBC to discuss how your business can navigate the short term to thrive in the years ahead.

-© Copyright HSBC Bank Canada 2020.
+© Copyright HSBC Bank Canada 2021.
 All rights reserved.
 No part of this document may be reproduced, stored, distributed or transmitted in any form without the prior written permission of HSBC Bank Canada.

 The information presented is not meant to be comprehensive and does not constitute financial, legal, tax or other professional advice.
 You should not act upon the information contained in this document without first obtaining specific professional advice.
 While reasonable care has been taken in preparing this document, HSBC does not make any guarantee, representation or warranty (express or implied) as to its accuracy or completeness.
 The information presented in this document is subject to change without notice.

 Certain of the products and services offered by HSBC and its subsidiaries and affiliates are subject to credit adjudication and approval.
 This document does not constitute an offer to provide the services and products described and the provision of such services and products remains subject to contract.